TomCrypto/Insight/README.md

 ✔ First iteration of the test scene (not very pretty but it works)

-✔ Configuration GUI is up and running (though there isn't much to configure yet)
+✔ Configuration GUI is up and running

 #### Misc.